 Reflecting the physical realities of the grid

-These guidelines also follow the physical reality of how electricity grids work better, with a preference for fossil-free energy that is timely, additional and deliverable, rather than being based on annual energy certificate claims (see section 5.1.7 in the document)
+These guidelines also follow the physical reality of how electricity grids work better, with a preference for fossil-free energy that is timely, additional and deliverable, rather than being based on annual energy certificate claims (see section 5.1.7 in the document).

-Google and Microsoft both have made big splashy commitments to reach this by 2030, that they have said they intend to keep (right guys?
-RIGHT?), and it’s not just massive companies with infinite money shooting for this.
-In California, smaller not-for-profit energy organisations, like Peninsula Clean Energy, have been transparently sharing their own progress for a few years, and in the UK, if you’re buying power from Good Energy, 90% of the power bought way already matches this new definition.
+In California, smaller not-for-profit energy organisations like Peninsula Clean Energy have been transparently sharing their own progress for a few years.
+In the UK, if you’re buying power from Good Energy, 90% of the power bought way already matches this new “timely, additional and deliverable” definition.

 What about other places though?

-Recently a technical pilot was run in Ireland, to see if moving to a traceable system to track the provenance of electricity this way this would work.
-Ireland is significant because it’s where around 20% of the power used by the country is used by datacentres, and claims to use green energy there are controversial, because the amount of green energy claimed can far exceed what is actually generated in Ireland, or could even be delivered over any cables connecting Ireland to other national grids.
-This calls into question claims by large tech companies about their use of green energy, and highlights the need for a better system.
+Recently a technical pilot was run in Ireland to see if moving to a traceable system to track the provenance of electricity this way would work.
+Ireland is significant because it’s where around 20% of the power used by the country is used by datacentres, and there is currently a degree of controversy around claims to use green energy in the country.
+This is because the amount of green energy claimed right now by companies operating in Ireland can far exceed what is physically generated in the country, or could ever be delivered over any cables connecting Ireland to other national grids.

-We’ve written about why we think this timely, additional and deliverable definition is important, and as it becomes more widely available, we would like to support it in our platform too – having it referenced like this is helpful.
+We’ve written about why we think this “timely, additional and deliverable” definition is important, and as it becomes more widely available, we would like to support it in our platform too – having it referenced like this is helpful.

 Improvement over time